fixm-ccb/fixm-user-manual-4.3.0-testing/docs/how-to-generate-xml-schemas/introduction.md

-# HOW TO GENERATE XML SCHEMAS FROM A FIXM MODEL USING SPARX ENTERPRISE ARCHITECT
+# How to Generate XML Schemas from a FIXM Model using Sparx Enterprise Architect

 This section provides step-by-step instructions for creating and post-processing the physical model.